Matei87/forecasty/README.md

 # Forecasty

-Forecasty is a small weather app.
+Forecasty is a small React context api weather app.

 # Built With